oherik/Waft/README.md

 ### Configuration

 The URL to the server and all API keys are declared in the Config class in the package `package com.alive_n_clickin.waft.infrastructure.api`.
+Add your own API keys in the appropriate places.

 It is recommended to use the server that is running over at Digital Ocean, but theoretically you should be able to run a local copy of it.

 ## Installing the APK